Glenn H. Hutchins

 W. E. B. Du Bois Medalist, 2006

 Glenn Hutchins is Chairman of North Island and a co-founder of Silver Lake.
-He is a director of AT&T; a director of the Federal Reserve Bank of New York; vice chairman of both the Brookings Institution and the Economic Club of New York; a board member of the Obama Foundation and a member of the Executive Committee of the New York Presbyterian Hospital.
+He is a director of AT&T and of Virtu Financial; he is also Co-Chairman of the Brookings Institution, Vice Chairman of the Economic Club of New York, on the Executive Committee of the New York Presbyterian Hospital and a board member of both the Obama Foundation and the Federal Reserve Bank of New York.
 He is part owner and member of the Executive Committee of the Boston Celtics basketball team.
 Mr. Hutchins is a co-chairman of Harvard University’s capital campaign.
 He is also a board member of the Center for American Progress as well as a Fellow of the American Academy of Arts and Sciences.
 Previously, Mr. Hutchins served President Clinton in both the transition and the White House as a special advisor on economic and health-care policy.
 He was also previously chairman of the board of SunGard Data Systems, Inc. and Instinet, Inc. and a director of Nasdaq, Inc.

 Mr. Hutchins and his wife, Debbie, founded the Hutchins Family Foundation which, among other projects, has created the Hutchins Center for African & African American Research at Harvard University, which is chaired by Mr. Hutchins; the Hutchins Center on Fiscal and Monetary Policy at The Brookings Institution; and the Chronic Fatigue Initiative, which conducts basic research into the cause of chronic fatigue syndrome.